HNC Construction Management (HTQ)

 What will the course lead on to?

-The Level 4 Higher National Certificate provides a solid grounding in Construction, Vendor Accredited Certification, and Professional Body membership, upon which students can build; should they decide to continue their studies beyond the Certificate stage.
+The Level 4 HNC Contruction Management provides a solid grounding in Construction, Vendor Accredited Certification, and Professional Body membership, upon which students can build should they decide to continue their studies beyond the Certificate stage.
+Students can also progress on to a HND in construction, or to university to complete a related degree.
+A typical student who chooses this course is aspring to be a:

 Are there any links with industry and university?